Urobotos/Sandworm/README.md

 And restart your printer for the first <b>Sandworm</b> launch...<br>

 <h3>I also recommend the feature: Klipper Adaptive Meshing Purging (KAMP)</h3>
-Great feature (from user Kyleisah) to Calibrate Bed Mesh only in the printed part area, to save time.<br>
+Great feature (from author Kyleisah) to Calibrate Bed Mesh only in the printed part area, to save time.<br>
 https://github.com/kyleisah/Klipper-Adaptive-Meshing-Purging <br><br><br>